rune/rune/docs/docs/publishing/simulating-multiplayer.md

 ## Run on Your Phone

 You can also test your game on your phone.
 Just connect to the URL provided by your development tool and you'll see a development UI for testing the multiplayer experience.
 You can also test how your game works on a phone by using Chrome Developer Tools.

+## FAQ

+### How to share links for playtesting?

+In case you want other devs to help you playtest your game, [publish your game](publishing-your-game.md) to get the playtest link that you can share with them.